 2016: The Slow Road to the Middle Ground

 In 2016, I made a commitment to myself to prioritize my health and reduce my stress levels.
-This meant finally going to a physiotherapist about my frequently irritated shoulder injury, getting psychologically re-evaluated, and, very importantly, reducing my working hours—by a lot.
+This meant finally going to a physiotherapist about a frequently irritated shoulder injury from several years ago, getting psychologically re-evaluated, and, very importantly, reducing my working hours—by a lot.

 I started my year with four months in Flagstaff, Arizona, where my best friend lives, and I worked about 25 hours per week.
 Though I still intended to publish several travel guides in 2016, I planned a much slower publishing schedule.
 I started to diversify my income again, taking on small consulting clients at first, then bigger projects.
 And I gave myself some time to work on fiction, just for fun, about once a week.